OpenTidalFarm/OpenTidalFarm/docs/examples/channel-sens/channel-sens.rst

   functional = PowerFunctional

-First let's print the sensitivity of the power with respect to the turbine positions.
-So we set the control to the turbine positions and intialise a reduced functional
+First let's compute the sensitivity of the power with respect to the turbine positions.
+So we set the "control" variable to the turbine positions by using :class:`TurbineFarmControl`.
+We then intialise the :class:`ReducedFunctional`

 ::